I’d always wondered why most Finns are so smart. Then I went to the Helsinki Book Fair 2016 and realised why.

 I guess reading a lot of books and having a high level of empathy is consistent with the notion that Finnish people are in general calm, agreeable and with a high level of conscientiousness.

 Okay, I think I’d go downstairs to walk around more now–I’m at the press room right now.
-The Book Fair is still ongoing tomorrow, from 10am to 6pm, at Helsinki Exhibition Centre Halls 6 and 7.
+The Helsinki Book Fair 2016 is still ongoing tomorrow, from 10am to 6pm, at Helsinki Exhibition Centre Halls 6 and 7.

 Do visit and have fun!~ =) Do check the website for Sunday’s programme and more details.